hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## 6 The Brain’s Error Signal.
 **The ACC: your biological alarm bell.**

 The anterior cingulate cortex (ACC) activates when an answer conflicts with expectations.
 It does not shout.
 It whispers.
-It produces doubt—the feeling that something doesn’t quite fit.
+It produces doubt, the feeling that something doesn’t quite fit.

 That signal only develops if we regularly do the work ourselves.
 No effort, no alarm.